Wild TurkeyMeleagris gallopavo

 Habitat: Mature woodlands with scattered openings or fields.

 Diet: Acorns, nuts, seeds, fruits, insects, buds, fern fronds, salamanders.

-Nesting and reproduction: Dominant males establish territories starting in late winter and attract females by gobbling.
+Nesting and reproduction: Males begin vying for females starting in late winter or early spring and attract females by gobbling.
 When the female appears, he puffs up his body feathers, and struts around her with his tail spread and wingtips dragging on the ground.